Are Your Sleeping Habits Making Your TMJ/TMD Pain Worse?

 If you haven’t guessed it by now, the best sleeping position for individuals with TMD is laying on your back.
 In this position, the head and neck are supported and the spine is aligned properly.
 There is also less risk of teeth grinding and clenching.

 Dr. Michael Gallagher and our Eden Prairie Dentistry team are committed to providing exceptional care and empowering our patients with information about their dental health.
-Please take advantage of Dr. Michael Gallagher’s offer for a free consultation regarding how we can help you.
-If you have any questions about our services or would like to schedule an appointment, we invite you to give us a call at 952-942-9600 for a complimentary consultation.
-The outstanding experience of our dental team, Dr. Gallagher, and the skills of our staff have helped us in successfully treating our patient’s TMJ condition.
-We welcome patients throughout Eden Prairie, Chanhassen, Bloomington, Minnetonka, Edina, Minneapolis, Saint Paul, Burnsville, and the Plymouth area.
-For more information regarding TMJ pain relief techniques, please contact us!
+If you have any questions about our services or would like to schedule an appointment, we invite you to give us a call at (952) 942-9600.
+The outstanding experience of our dental team, Dr. Gallagher, and the skills of our staff have helped us in successfully treating our patient’s oral problems.
+We’re always welcoming new patients throughout Eden Prairie, Chanhassen, Bloomington, Minnetonka, Edina, Minneapolis, Saint Paul, Burnsville, Plymouth, Eagan, Richfield and surrounding areas.
+For more information, please contact us!